Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Exclusive 2-bit Sparse Outlier

-\textbf{Motivation and Insights.} Besides straightforwardly adding 4-bit channels, another way to reduce quantization errors is to use the 16-bit weights for these sparse outliers.
-Previous designs like SpQR~\cite{spqr} and SqueezeLLM~\cite{squeezellm} introduce $\sim$1\% 16-bit weights to represent these outliers with the corresponding sparse format(\textit{e.g.,} CSR).
+We depict the GPU kernel speed degradation ratio caused by sparse outliers in Figure~\ref{fig:m2_challenge}.
+In kernel launch region, the speed degradation ratio is fixed while in linear increasing region it is increased linearly with sparse outlier ratio.
+Besides straightforwardly reserving a large ratio of outliers from all groups in the weight matrix, another way is to reserve a small ratio of outliers from some specific groups.
+Previous designs like SpQR~\cite{spqr} and SqueezeLLM~\cite{squeezellm} apply the corresponding sparse format (\textit{e.g.,} CSR) to store and compute the sparse outliers.
 Each sparse outlier requires at least one 16-bit for the weight representation and one 16-bit for the position.
-Thus, introducing 1\% 16-bit sparse outliers leads to $(16+16-2)\times1\%=0.3$ extra average bit, which still increases >10\% extra bit.
-We depict the sparse outlier distribution in 2-bit and 4-bit channels of Llama2-7b in Figure~\ref{fig:sparse-outlier} left.
-Although only 25\% channels are quantized using 4-bit in our practice, $\sim$70\% outliers are distributed in these 4-bit channels.
-Previous designs using 4-bit quantization~\cite{awq,gptq} lead to negligible accuracy loss, proving that 4-bit quantization is a promising way for accurate LLM inference.
-Thus, our key insight is, \textbf{only a small fraction (\textit{e.g.,} $\sim$30\%) of sparse outliers are in the 2-bit channels and require 16-bit quantization to maintain the algorithm accuracy}.
+Therefore, besides the speed degradation, introducing 1.5\% 16-bit sparse outliers leads to $(16+16-2)\times1.5\%=0.45$ extra average bit.
+Thus, our key insight is, \textbf{reserving a small fraction (\textit{e.g.,} $\leq$0.5\%) of sparse outliers from 2-bit groups can maintain inference speed and the algorithm accuracy simultaneously}.